phoebeelimdink/demo/past-exhibitions/geographic.md

    </div>
 <!-- ---------------------------------------------------CONTENT-START-HERE--------------------------------------------------------- -->
 <div class="event-text-area" markdown="1">
-Maps are fascinating objects; they not only tell us about the places they depict but also how their makers saw the world around them.
+<p>Maps are fascinating objects; they not only tell us about the places they depict but also how their makers saw the world around them.
 For Singapore in particular, maps are a window to our early history – before the arrival of the British in 1819.
-The National Library is pleased to present Geo|Graphic, an offering of exhibitions and programmes that explore maps and mapping.
+The National Library is pleased to present Geo|Graphic, an offering of exhibitions and programmes that explore maps and mapping.</p>

 Download your copy of the festival brochure by clicking the button below.